Rafaau/yelp/README.md

 # Yelp

-**Yelp** is a simple CRUD application built using **Symfony** framework, that mimics the popular platform of the same name, which allows to publish crowd-sourced reviews about businesses.
+**Yelp** is a simple CRUD application built using **Symfony** and **Svelte** frameworks, that mimics the popular platform of the same name, which allows to publish crowd-sourced reviews about businesses.

 ## Deployment